 I arrived at Silverton’s Columbine Lake Trailhead on an ominously overcast afternoon with dull thunder rumbling overhead and cold rain sprinkling down.
 I started the high-elevation hike against my better judgment, unsure of what the weather would bring.

-The dark clouds above never cracked as I traversed through some of Southwestern Colorado’s finest backcountry.
+But the dark clouds above never cracked as I traversed through some of Southwestern Colorado’s finest backcountry.
 Intense inclines gave way to sprawling valleys full of wildflowers, which climbed slowly to the pristine Lake Columbine.
-I set my tent up on its shores and reveled in the undeniable glory of its royal blue waters.
+I set my ultralight tent up on its shores and reveled in the undeniable glory of its royal blue waters.

 Mother Nature had taken it easy on me this time, and I enjoyed some of San Juan National Forest’s most idyllic backcountry as a result.
 I’d made the right choice after all.